This set of Strength of Materials online test focuses on “Euler’s Theory at Critical Load with Effective Length”.

-14. For a given material length, end conditions and equal area the shape of column which is most efficient as per Euler’s is _________
+14. For a given material length, end conditions and equal area the shape of the column which is most efficient as per Euler’s is _________

 c) I section

-Explanation: As the radius of gyration will be least along major axis of cross section.
-For example rectangular column along y-axis; for a given area, the tubular section will have maximum radius of gyration.
+Explanation: As the radius of gyration will be least along the major axis of cross section.
+For example rectangular column along y-axis; for a given area, the tubular section will have a maximum radius of gyration.
 It is more efficient than any other section.